samuelmeuli/glance/README.md

 **Why does Glance require network permissions?**

 Glance renders some previews in a `WKWebView`.
-All assets are stored locally and [network access is disabled](./QLPlugin/Views/General/OfflineWebView.swift), but web views still need the `com.apple.security.network.client` entitlement to function.
+All assets are stored locally and network access is disabled, but web views unfortunately still need the `com.apple.security.network.client` entitlement to function.

 **Why isn't the app available on macOS 10.14 or older?**